CLI Tool

 Transfers (4 commands)

-runhuman transfers list- List pending transfersrunhuman transfers accept <id>- Accept incoming transferrunhuman transfers reject <id>- Reject incoming transferrunhuman transfers cancel <id>- Cancel outgoing transfer
+runhuman transfers list- List pending transfersrunhuman transfers accept <id>- Accept incoming transferrunhuman transfers reject <id>- Reject incoming transferrunhuman transfers cancel <id>- Cancel outgoing transfer (full ID required)

 API Keys (4 commands)